partheseas/gardens/Readme.md

 ```

 ### Configuring streams
-For the sake of being easy to use in browser with custom outputs, each garden only
+For the sake of being easy to use with custom outputs, each garden only
 cares that the stream given in its options implements a `write` method.
 One such
 browserland object that already implements a write function is `document`, but I
 would not recommend that, because it erases the previous contents, which is sad.